 What is the goal of Arab education?
 Presumably: education for the benefit of the state and of the Arab citizens themselves, so that they will not become a “fifth column” or an active force in the service of the enemies who surround the state, on the border or far from it....Arab society, settling in over a period of more than thirty years, is violent and hostile to our state, which stands at the beginning of its development.
 The Arab minority needs to compensate us by proving that it is not defined as, or identifies with, the enemy.

 The goal of this manner of thinking, born of skepticism and hostility, was to void the Arab educational system of its national content at all levels and in all subjects.
 Government policymakers labored mightily to reinforce the Palestinian Arab minority’s religio-cultural element and its Israeli citizenship in order to redefine its identity in disregard of its national characteristics.
-These efforts were reflected in a secret document sent by the director of the Muslim Affairs Department to the Minister of Religions at the time, Haiem Hirschberg, and afterwards to the Minister of Education:
+These efforts were reflected in a secret document sent by the director of the Muslim Affairs Department to the Minister of Religions at the time, Haim Hirschberg, and afterwards to the Minister of Education:

 We need to reconsider our understanding of the Arab minority.
 It’s preferable for us to define them as Israeli citizens who are differentiated by religion, as Muslims, Christians of various denominations, Druze, Circassians, Greeks, and Armenians, and not only as Arabs.
 It’s not self-evident that they’ll learn Arabic.It’s not that we have a single problem that’s the Arabs; instead, we have a problem of different ethnic and national groups.
 And we have to solve this problem separately by emphasizing and strengthening the contradictions among these groups in order to weaken their Arab nature and try to eliminate it.
 Thus, they’ll forget that they’re Arabs and begin to know that they’re Israeli citizens of different affiliations and backgrounds (Al-Haj, 2006: 98).